Shinji Yoshida

 Shinji Yoshida (吉田 真次; born 6 July 1984) is a Japanese politician.
-He has been a Liberal Democratic Party member of the House of Representatives since early 2023.
+A member of the Liberal Democratic Party, he has served as a member of the House of Representatives since early 2023.
 Yoshida was previously a three-term member of the Shimonoseki city council, serving as its 15th vice-chairman.

+Yoshida was first elected to the House of Representatives in Yamaguchi 4th, following the Assassination of Shinzo Abe.